huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example3/prj/README.md

 <a id="sec-2-3" name="sec-2-3"></a>

 - build.sh
   This file is used to build a project.
-After users modify 'usr_prj_cfg', they can run the file to build a project.
+After users modify `usr_prj_cfg`, they can run the file to build a project.
 For details, see [build.sh Operation Instructions](#sec-3-2).

 <a id="sec-2-4" name="sec-2-4"></a>